bax7er/PixelSpacePlatformer/README.md

 1. If a collision occurred with a player or AI, damage is applied.
 As the beam weapon will hit every frame due to no travel time, the damage is a low value multiplied by ΔT.

+## AI Behaviours

+ In the game, AI have two set behaviours.
+One is two remain static.
+A static AI cannot move, and is not affected by gravity.
+It is still able to aim and shoot, and is therefore utilised as a &quot;turret mode&quot; in the game.

+ The other behaviour is to follow the player.
+AI using this method are affected by gravity, and, when within a fixed distance, move towards the player in regards to the x axis.
+They however ignore the player&#39;s movements with respect to the Y axis.

+ Both AI behaviours will aim at the player when within a given the range, and will only shoot when a line of sight check is passed.
+The line of sight check is very similar to the method used for hit scan weapons.
+A line is drawn between the player and the AI.
+If this line intersects with level geometry, that AI is unable to shoot.
+This method however does not try to find the closest intersection point, just whether there is one.

+## Power Ups

+The game includes 3 power ups.
+These are collectible items which modify gameplay in some way.

+*	Points Power up – Grants the player set number of points (Default 500)

+*	Auto Launcher Power Up – Temporally removes the firing delay on the users rocket launcher, allowing the weapon to operate fully automatically

+*	Quad damage – Temporally  multiplies the Users weapon damage by 4.
+Damage for land on an enemy is unchanged.

+The players initial values for damage and fire delay are restored after the power up duration.

+# User Manual
+Goal: Touch the checkered flag flag to complete the Level!
+Controls:
+*	A – Move Left
+*	D – Move Right
+*	Space – Jump
+*	Left Click – Shoot
+*	Tab – Change weapons